-

 Warning:

-After you add a new HDD to VPX, some of the scripts that work on files, which are moved to the new HDD might fail under the following condition:
+After you add a new HDD to VPX, some of the scripts that work on files, which are moved to the new HDD might fail under the following conditions:

 If you use the “link” shell command to create hard links to the files, which were moved to a new HDD.

-All such commands must be replaced by “ln -s” to use a symbolic link.
+Replace all such commands with “ln -s” to use a symbolic link.
 Also, modify the failing scripts accordingly.

 What can we expect to regard the NetScaler VPX build numbering and interoperability with other builds?